 Monday, September 24, 2012

-The Feerick Center for Social Justice will hold a second benefit reception to honor friends and alumni whose lives exemplify the values of the Feerick Center.
-The Award recipients for 2012 are:
+The Feerick Center for Social Justice held the 2013 benefit and awards reception to honor friends and alumni whose lives exemplify the values of the Feerick Center.
+The Award recipients for 2012 were:

 George J. Mitchell Lifetime Public Service Award

 Rev. Joseph A. O'Hare, S.J., President Emeritus of Fordham University, has served as a founding member of the Board of Advisors of the Feerick Center for Social Justice since its creation in 2006.
 He was the longest-serving president in the history of Fordham University (1984-2003) strengthening every part of the institution during that period.
 Earlier in his career he served on the faculty of several educational institutions and served as editor in chief of the Jesuit weekly magazine of news and opinion, America.
 His career has included several terms of volunteer service on civic bodies including as the founding chairman of the highly praised NYC Campaign Finance Board.
 His advice and counsel to the Center has been felt in almost all of its undertakings.